AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What kind of shoes does a thief wear?
+What do you call a computer mouse that swears a lot?

-Sneakers
+A cursor!
 <!-- JOKE-END -->